 The bank holidays are decided by the central government, the state government, and the Union territories in India considering multiple factors.

 India is a nation with a variety of cultures and that is why we have another type of holiday as well along with the National holidays to keep the sentiments of all people from different nooks and corners together.
 Some holiday is decided by the state government based on the importance of that day for that particular state people and is not applicable anywhere else in the nation.
 Good Friday, Christmas, Diwali are Some of the central government holidays.

 a) Public or bank holidays differ from state to state.
 However, Bank holidays on 2nd and 4th Saturday remain uniform.

-c) There are some states that even have holidays for the birth or death anniversary of a particular religious leader, while others may not.
-So, there is no uniformity that is followed between all the states based on this.
+c) some states even have holidays for the birth or death anniversary of a particular religious leader, while others may not.
+So, no uniformity is followed between all the states based on this.

 f)Well, it is always a good idea to check the holidays in advance before you plan how to spend them.
 You can take a look at the list that we have given you.
 Make sure to bookmark the page.